chris-marsh/pureline/README.md

 * Git_stash: shows number of a git stash
 * Git_ahead_behind: status against upstream

-All the modules are optional and can be enabled or disabled in a config file.
+All the segments are optional and can be enabled or disabled in a config file.

 ### Unicode symbols used

-* Hard separator between modules``
+* Hard separator between segments``
-* Soft separator betwen modules of the same color: ``
+* Soft separator betwen segments of the same color: ``
 * Read-only status of current directory: ``
 * Return code from previous bash command: `⚑`
 * Number of background jobs: `⏎` followed by number